DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 The DPDK vhost-net sample code demonstrates KVM (QEMU) offloading the servicing of a Virtual Machine's (VM's) virtio-net devices to a DPDK-based application in place of the kernel's vhost-net module.

 The DPDK vhost-net sample code is based on vhost library.
-Vhost library is developed for user space ethernet switch to easily integrate with vhost functionality.
+Vhost library is developed for user space Ethernet switch to easily integrate with vhost functionality.

 The vhost library implements the following features: